 What happens when language interacts with space?
 What kind of a medium can writing be?
 What kind of things are words?
 How do words behave in spaces?
 How can a practitioner write 'with' their work?
 What is language, anyway?
-What is a question mark, and what does a question mark?
+What is a question mark, and what does a question "mark"?

 This Dissertation Studio revolves around questions such as these.
-The first seven weeks of programmed teaching will involve visits and study sessions reflecting on the role words play in the visual world, in performative space and in the urban environment.
+The first seven weeks of teaching will involve visits and study sessions reflecting on the role words play in the visual world, in performative spaces and in the urban environment.
 On words inside and outside of writing.
 These visits are aimed to stimulate conversation and critical discussion within the group.
 There will be a screening of key experimental films, but otherwise these sessions will take place away from The Cass building.